colah/Python-Unicode-XCompose-Script/README.md

 Python Unicode/XCompose Generator
 ===================================

 Some handy unicode tables and a script to generate XCompose files.
-I wrote it a while back and it may be useful for someone.
+I wrote it a while back and am posting it since it may be useful for someone.

-The tables, present, are:
+The tables, presently, are:

  * greek
  * superscripts